bengalley-e2x/advent_of_code/README.md

 | ["down 3", "up 2"]             |       1      |
 | ["forward 5", "down 3", "up 2"]|       2      |
 | ["forward 5", "down 3", "up 2", "forward 2", "down 4", "down 1", "up 3"] |       4      |

+Part 2

+- Now add a 3rd variable aim.
+- down increases your aim (z) by the value.
+- up decreases your aim (z) by the value.
+- forward X does two things:
+  - It increases your horizontal position by X units.
+  - It increases your depth by your aim multiplied by X.